Bumpless pipe dreams encode Gr\"obner geometry of Schubert polynomials: The main result

 \section{The main result}

 The main goal of this section is to prove Theorem \ref{thm:main}.
-We also obtain, as a consequence of the proof of this theorem, the Cohen--Macaulayness of certain families of equidimensional unions of matrix Schubert varieties (up to affine factors).
+We also obtain, as a consequence of the proof of this theorem, the Cohen--Macaulayness of certain families of equidimensional unions of matrix Schubert varieties.
 As in previous sections, we will take $R = \kappa[z_{1,1}, \ldots, z_{n,n}]$ and assume that all ideals are ideals of $R$ unless otherwise stated.